Everyone should be able to say whatever they want to say, but it's more profound than that.

 - prompt or cue for specific language because you don't know what they want to say

 - regularly speak messages for your AAC user because they remain dependent on you

 - regularly interpret or clarify messages that, without your help, would be completely unclear

 - try to finish or predict your AAC user's messages because you don't know what they want to say

 Here are some of the things SLPs do that can discourage AAC use:

-③ Failing to understand what the communicator wants to talk about is the most certain way we know to discourage AAC use.
-We may want the learner to make choices or comment or ask a question.
-But suppose the communicator really wants to connect by telling stories, for example.
+③ Failing to understand what the communicator wants to talk about is the surest way we know to discourage AAC use.
+For example, we may wish the learner to make choices or comment, or ask a question.
+But suppose the communicator wants to connect by telling stories, for example.
 In that case, we'd try to provide some visual scene displays or other message layouts to allow them to talk about things going on in their past/present lives.

 Your attitude matters